Frequently Asked Questions

 Yes!
 During bare root season you can come to Kickapoo Orchard to pick up your trees.
 That way you can meet us and ask questions about planting or maybe purchase another tree.
 At our retail location trees are available for purchase and pick up.

 The 5G is a nursery term for a pot size that typically hold about 3.5 gallons of soil.
-We are able to deliver trees in containers up to 200 miles away from the Nursery for a $2.00/mile charge.
+We are able to deliver trees in containers up to 150 miles away from the Nursery for a preliminary $25.00 charge plus $2.00/mile from the nursery to your location.
 We use a Roots to Fruits Delivery van and employee to deliver trees in containers.
 This process may take up to 30 days from purchase date to actually arrive at your location.
 This delivery price and schedule applies to all container sizes.

 Due to restrictions on height and length of packages we cannot ship a tree taller than 72”.
 All trees shipped outside of SpeeDee shipping range (Illinois, Iowa, Minnesota, North and South Dakota, Wisconsin, and parts of Missouri and Michigan) will be trimmed down to 72”.